MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_11_AssignAzureResourceRolesInPrivilegedIdentityManagement.md

 You need to make a user eligible for an Azure resource role.

+# RobertS - Lab worked for me without any real issue.
+There was a small part of me that wanted to repull the graphics using the Skillable lab environment, so we show exactly what the user sees

 #### Estimated time: 10 minutes

 ### Exercise 1 - PIM with Azure resources